your description goes here

 If you are not looking for a pedigree cat then it really is unnecessary to buy from a breeder.
 There are already too many cats without homes and we should not be encouraging more litters of cats to be born unnecessarily.

-Don’t forget that pedigree cats also end up in animal shelters.
+Don’t forget that pedigree cats can also end up in animal shelters.
 There are even some rescue homes especially for them.
 So before going to a breeder, why not check your local centre or contact one of the pedigree cat rescue homes.

 Your Cat Rescue Stories